RfidResearchGroup/proxmark3/doc/cliparser.md

     --raw           : raw data
     -k --key        : key supplied
     -n --keyno      : key number to use
-    -v --verbose    : flag when output should provide more information, not conidered debug.
+    -v --verbose    : flag when output should provide more information, not considered debug.
     -1 --buffer     : use the sample buffer